phildenhoff/logseq-raindrop/README.md

 - Your plugin name cannot have slashes.
 - When you build your app, make sure the base path is './' so that your index.html is referencing local files (vs. files at the root of your OS)
-- You can totally use `yarn dev` and get HMR.
-  - I didn't think this would work for some reason, but it was approximately zero work to get set up, and works pretty well.
-- You can use Yarn 2.
-No idea why I thought it wouldn't work, but it does.
-  - That said, I'm not sure I see the value of Yarn 2.
-No Dependabot is a huge downside.